Jordan–Portugal relations: Economic relations

 The Economic relations between the two countries have intensified over the past decades, and in the period between 1995 and 2019, the exports of Portugal to Jordan have increased at an annualized rate of 2.96%, from $22.5M in 1995 to $45.3M in 2019, while in the same period, the exports of Jordan to Portugal have increased at an annualized rate of 6.21%, from $4.1M in 1995 to $17.4M in 2019.
 In 2019, Jordan was the 63rd largest client of Portuguese exports, and was the destination of 0.1% of the total Portuguese exports, while in the same year they occupied the 104th place in terms of exporters to Portugal, with a quota of 0.01% of the total.

 In 2020, Portugal exported 47.1 million dollars' worth of goods to Jordan.
 The main products that Portugal exported to Jordan are included in the groups of Paper Goods, Chemical Products and Vegetable Products.
 On the other hand, Jordan exported to Portugal 11.7 million dollars, in the same year, with 98.9% of those goods being Chemical Products.

 Diplomatic missions

 Neither country has permanent diplomatic missions in the other's territory.

 Portugal's representation in Jordan is assured by the Portuguese Embassy in Cairo.
-The Portuguese Ambassador in Cairo, Maria Manuela Franco, presented her credentials as non-resident Ambassador in Jordan on 1 September 2021.
 Portugal has 1 Honorary Consulate in Amman, the capital of Jordan.

 Jordan's representation in Portugal is assured by the Jordanian Embassy in Bern.
-The Ambassador Khalid Al-Kadi presented his credentials on 12 April 2021 as non-resident Ambassador in Portugal.